 A domain takedown refers to the process of removing or disabling a domain name associated with illegal, fraudulent, or malicious activity.
 Typically, the takedown process involves the business reporting the harmful domain and working with the hosting provider or domain registrar to take it offline.

-Domain takedown is an important measure in fighting online threats.
-It helps to protect a brand’s reputation and users from phishing, malware, and other types of domain abuse.
+Domain takedown is an essential measure in fighting online threats.
+It helps to protect your brand's reputation and users from phishing, malware, and other types of domain abuse.

 What types of domains are subject to takedown?